apache/rocketmq/docs/en/Configuration_System.md

     -XX:G1ReservePercent=25
     -XX:InitiatingHeapOccupancyPercent=30

-These GC options looks a little aggressive, but it’s proved to have good performance in our production environment
+These GC options looks a little aggressive, but it’s proved to have good performance in our production environment.

 Don’t set a too small value for -XX:MaxGCPauseMillis, otherwise JVM will use a small young generation to achieve this goal which will cause very frequent minor GC.So use rolling GC log file is recommended: